merenlab/anvio.org/help/main/programs/anvi-matrix-to-newick/index.md

 By default, <span class="artifact-p">[anvi-matrix-to-newick](/help/main/programs/anvi-matrix-to-newick)</span> will cluster rows.
 With the flag `--transpose`, it will cluster columns.

-See [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html) for a list of distance metrics you can use, and [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) for a list of linkage methods you can use.
+See [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html) a list of distance metrics you can use, and [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) a list of linkage methods you can use.

 <span class="artifact-p">[anvi-matrix-to-newick](/help/main/programs/anvi-matrix-to-newick)</span> can handle missing data, but in that case the program will not normalize your data and will assume that it is already normalized.